 I woke up at 6:30 and listened to the weather forecast.
 In the Korinthiakos the wind will be force 4 - 5 from the NE with an occasional rain.
 Not so bad!

-By 7:30 we are underway.
-The sea is choppy, not rough, and the wind which was earlier from the NE has changed to SE almost dead against our course.
-It is an uncomfortable ride and we are motor-sailing without the jib.
-There are a few drizzles.
+By 7:30 we were underway.
+The sea was choppy, not rough, and the wind which was earlier from the NE had changed to SW almost dead against our course.
+It was an uncomfortable ride and we were motor-sailing without the jib.
+There were a few drizzles.
 Nikos called, via Hellas Radio, to verify that I will be in Corinth this evening.
-He will meet me there but he is not sure at what time.
-My estimated time of arrival is 5:00 PM.
+He will meet me there but he was not sure at what time.
+My estimated time of arrival was 5:00 PM.

-We arrived at Corinth at 4:45.
-There was no one there to help with the lines.
-The second anchor controller, operated from the cockpit, is indispensable in this case, with it I managed quite nicely, keeping the proper tension on the anchor chain as I backed up towards the dock.
+We arrived in Corinth [37° 56.47' N 22° 56.28' E] at 4:45 and after 51.05 M. There was no one there to help with the lines.
+The second anchor controller, operated from the cockpit, was indispensable in this case, with it I managed quite nicely, keeping the proper tension on the anchor chain as I backed up towards the dock.
 When we were close enough, with the chain preventing Thetis to go any further back, I jumped ashore and tied one line.
 I then jumped back onboard and tensioned the line.
 Then once more I repeated the process with a second line.
 As I was installing the passarella, I was hailed from Hellas Radio.
-It was Rozina who told me that Nikos is on the train and will be at Corinth by 6:45.
+It was Rozina who told me that Nikos was on the train and will be at Corinth by 6:45.

 While waiting for Nikos’ arrival, I went to a gas station and refilled the jerry cans with diesel fuel.
 Corinth has changed a lot since the days that Alice was staying at the Belvue hotel.
 Now there are boutiques, and specialty stores, and shopping malls, all the makings of a modern nondescript town.

-Back on board I am having a relaxing glass of ouzo when the people from another sail boat come and introduce themselves.
-The husband is Brazilian and the wife Irish, they are traveling with their three children and the husband’s brother.
+Back on board I was having a relaxing glass of ouzo when the people from another sail boat came and introduced themselves.
+The husband was Brazilian and the wife Irish, they were traveling with their three children and the husband’s brother.
 They have just purchased their boat used from Olympic Marine in Lavrion.
-It is not in the best of shape, and they do not seem to be too experienced.
-They are heading towards Gibraltar, and then to Madeira and the Caribbean.
-They have no weather information, very few charts, no pilot books, nor do they know where to get most of this information.
+She was not in the best of shape, and they did not seem to be too experienced.
+They were heading towards Gibraltar, and then to Madeira and the Caribbean.
+They had no weather information, very few charts, no pilot books, nor did they know where to get most of this information.
 I loaned them my Heikell pilots.
-They seem surprised to hear that November is not such a good month for sailing in the Mediterranean.
+They seemed surprised to hear that November is not such a good month for sailing in the Mediterranean.

 Nikos arrived full of pent up energy after sitting for several hours on the train.
-We go out to eat.
-The dinner was fine and we go back on board.
-The Brazilians come back and we have a friendly conversation, mostly giving them advice for their journey.
-Nikos is very doubtful about them.
+We went out to eat.
+The dinner was fine and we went back on board.
+The Brazilians came back and we had a friendly conversation, mostly giving them advice for their journey.
+Nikos was very doubtful about them.

 We got up by 7:30 or so after an uneventful night.
 I went to town first to change some traveler’s checks and then to buy a loaf of bread.
 The wind was coming rather strong from the East.
 I called the Canal from the VHF and informed them that we want to transit and that we are about 20 minutes away from the west entrance.
 They said that the canal was clear and we can transit right away.
 We raised our anchor and departed the Corinth marina at 9:30 AM.
-We motored to the canal entrance where we were placed on hold so that we could follow a large tourist schooner (with sails which were never used) that arrived a few minutes later.
+We motored to the Poseidonia, the Western canal entrance [37° 57.2' N 22° 57.44' E], where we were placed on hold so that we could follow a large tourist schooner (with sails which were never used) that arrived a few minutes later.
 Altogether we did not wait more than 5 minutes.

 The Corinth Canal

 In the canal there was a strong current but since there were no large ships we could easily proceed at a speed of 4 to 5 knots so the current did not affect us very much.
-At the Isthmia end of the canal the sea was fairly calm so there was no problem docking the boat sideways.
+At the Isthmia end of the canal [37° 54.91' N 23° 0.61' E] the sea was fairly calm so there was no problem docking the boat sideways.
 We went ashore and paid the dues at the canal office and then cast off for Glyfada right away.

 We are now in the Saronic Gulf.
 Near Isthmia there was practically no wind and we had to use the engine but as soon as we left the area the wind started blowing 30 - 40 knots from the North.
 So we were able to sail, with a reefed main and reduced genoa, very fast averaging better than 7 knots.
-We sailed all the way to Glyfada, where we arrived at 4:30 PM.
+We sailed all the way to Glyfada, where we arrived at 4:30 PM after 36.45 M.

-The situation at the Glyfada Marina 4 was very bad, They are doing some excavation work and all the boats which are normally docked at the south side had been moved to our side; as a result our normal slot was taken and there was no space for us.
-We raft on to Nikos’ Faneromeni and to another boat.
-Thetis is not very secure but she should be all right unless the weather changes.
+The situation at the Glyfada Marina 4 [37° 52.3' N 23° 43.87' E] was very bad.
+They were doing some excavation work and all the boats which were normally docked at the south side had been moved to our side; as a result our normal slot was taken and there was no space for us.
+We rafted on to Nikos’ Faneromeni and to another boat.
+Thetis was not very secure but she should be all right unless the weather changes.

 This is the end of the voyage.